 Turmeric milk doesn’t necessarily mean turmeric alone.
 The beverage is a powerful combination of other important spices (like cinnamon and ginger) that contribute to its overall nutritional value.

-What we have discussed are the potential benefits turmeric milk can offer.
+What we have discussed are the potential ways turmeric milk benefits your health.
 To avail them, you must consume the milk regularly.
 But how do you do it?
 How to prepare this decoction?

 How To Prepare Turmeric Milk

 Mary Sabat, RD, LD, says, “Turmeric milk can be enjoyed either hot or cold, depending on your preference, and it can be enjoyed without boiling.
 In Ayurvedic medicine, turmeric milk is considered to be a hot beverage.
 It is believed to help balance the body’s temperature and restore energy.”

 According to Dr. Li, you can drink turmeric milk without boiling if you are using regular pasteurized milk bought in a store.
 He says, “Traditional Indian recipes called for boiling when raw, unpasteurized milk is used.”
 However, Sabat adds, “Heating the milk may help to release more of the beneficial compounds from the turmeric than having it cold.”

 Preparing the golden milk at home is easy.
 The following recipe gives you a single serving (1 cup) of the milk.

 What You Need